ubuvoid/writings/java/redeeming_qualities_of_java_in_2022.md

 It's ironic, since the motto of Java used to be "write once, run everywhere", but that's the way things go.

+[^1]: Actually, this kind of a trick question, since most commonly accepted Java practices are bad ideas.
+This can be demonstrated by the fact that in 1995, object-oriented Java applications would run in a typical web browser, whereas 27 years later Java is considered too heavyweight for that task.